Ianachi09/Ianachi09/README.md

 - Loves computer stuff (But still a beginner, would like for anyone to teach me ;) )

-*p.s. will update this page if im more experience*
+*p.s. will update this page if im more experienced*